MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp.md

 ## How does Q# work?

-Q# is a programming language designed to be great a writing quantum programs, by providing features that are special to quantum computing.
+Q# is a programming language designed to be great at writing quantum programs, by providing features that are special to quantum computing.
 Q# provides quantum programmers a framework that allows them to focus on the algorithms without having to care about technical details like gate sequence optimization or the physical implementation of a quantum computer.

 For example, one of the fundamental building blocks of Q# is the `Qubit` type, which cannot be copied or directly accessed, just like a real qubit.
 Instead, we can measure it and store the outcome of the measurement in a `Result` variable, a Q# type that can take two possible values: `Zero` and `One`.
 Constructs like this one guarantee that algorithms always respect the laws of quantum mechanics and can run correctly on quantum computers or simulators.